 Hey I emailed an age ago & haven't heard back.
 What's up with that?

 Odds are we did respond and our response is sitting in your spam folder.
 Check your spam folder and maybe white list theafw.com to make sure that doesn't happen again.
 Bottom line, if we did not respond, we did not get your email -- or we did respond and you did not get our response.
 Suss it out and if you for certain sure did not hear back, hit us with new email.
 It's the internet.
 Things happen.

 Why might my course application be turned down?

 Usually, the writing sample is not yet strong enough for admission to a course this advanced.
-The in-person courses are high intensity and fast moving.
+The online courses studying with Max are high intensity and fast moving.
 We won't admit you if, based on the submitted writing sample, we don't believe you will be able to keep up.

 •A course deposit is required at the time of application and acceptance into the course.